NormB/colima-services/wiki/Best-Practices.md

 - **Resource optimization** - Efficient use of system resources
 - **Clear integration patterns** - Consistent service usage

-Follow these patterns for a smooth development experience with the Colima Services infrastructure.
+Follow these patterns for a smooth development experience with the DevStack Core infrastructure.